Gut microbiota: Irritable bowel syndrome

 Irritable bowel syndrome is a result of stress and chronic activation of the HPA axis; its symptoms include abdominal pain, changes in bowel movements, and an increase in proinflammatory cytokines.
 Overall, studies have found that the luminal and mucosal microbiota are changed in irritable bowel syndrome individuals, and these changes can relate to the type of irritation such as diarrhea or constipation.
 Also, there is a decrease in the diversity of the microbiome with low levels of fecal Lactobacilli and Bifidobacteria, high levels of facultative anaerobic bacteria such as Escherichia coli, and increased ratios of Firmicutes: Bacteroidetes.

-Other inflammatory or autoimmune conditions

-Allergy, asthma, and diabetes mellitus are autoimmune and inflammatory disorders of unknown cause, but have been linked to imbalances in the gut flora and its relationship with the host.
-As of 2016 it was not clear if changes to the gut flora cause these auto-immune and inflammatory disorders or are a product of or adaptation to them.

 Asthma

 With asthma, two hypotheses have been posed to explain its rising prevalence in the developed world.
 The hygiene hypothesis posits that children in the developed world are not exposed to enough microbes and thus may contain lower prevalence of specific bacterial taxa that play protective roles.
 The second hypothesis focuses on the Western pattern diet, which lacks whole grains and fiber and has an overabundance of simple sugars.
 Both hypotheses converge on the role of short-chain fatty acids (SCFAs) in immunomodulation.
 These bacterial fermentation metabolites are involved in immune signalling that prevents the triggering of asthma and lower SCFA levels are associated with the disease.
 Lacking protective genera such as Lachnospira, Veillonella, Rothia and Faecalibacterium has been linked to reduced SCFA levels.
 Further, SCFAs are the product of bacterial fermentation of fiber, which is low in the Western pattern diet.
 SCFAs offer a link between gut flora and immune disorders, and as of 2016, this was an active area of research.
 Similar hypotheses have also been posited for the rise of food and other allergies.